eficode-academy/docker-katas/labs/windows-docker/win2-windows-on-windows.md

 ```
 docker run microsoft/dotnet-framework-samples:4.7.1
 ```
 The docker file for the above example looks like this:

 ```

-FROM microsoft/dotnet-framework-build:4.7.1 as builder
+FROM microsoft/dotnet-framework-build:4.7.1 AS builder
 WORKDIR /app
 COPY . ./
 RUN ["msbuild.exe", "dotnetapp-4.7.1.csproj", "/p:Configuration=Release"]